Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 The `data_replication` property is used to configure the internal image replication mechanism between compute nodes within a compute pool.
-The `non_peer_to_peer_concurrent_downloading` property specifies if it is ok to allow unfettered concurrent downloading from the source registry among all compute nodes.
+The `concurrent_source_downloads` property specifies the number of nodes that can concurrently download the source images in parallel.
+The default, if not specified, is 10.
 The following options apply to `peer_to_peer` data replication options:
 * (optional) `enabled` property enables or disables private peer-to-peer transfer.
 Note that for compute pools with a relatively small number of VMs,